-The DC motor is generally used in the location where require protective enclosure, for example, drip-proof, the fireproof, etc. according to the requirements.
-The detailed description of the various types of the motor is given below.
+The DC motor is generally used in the location that requires a protective enclosure, for example, drip-proof, the fireproof, etc. according to the requirements.
+The detailed description of the various types of motor is given below.

 - Separately Excited DC Motor

 - Compound Wound Motor

 Separately Excited DC Motor